carallon/io-module-developer-guide/source/guide/modules.rst

 Module properties
 =================

 Properties defined in the ``moduleProperties`` field in the module configuration JSON file are set by the user in Designer for each module.
-To read the values of these properties in the [[[module script]]], use the ``module:property()`` method, passing the name of the property as defined in the configuration, e.g.
+To read the values of these properties in the module script, use the ``module:property()`` method, passing the name of the property as defined in the configuration.

+For example:

 .. code-block:: lua

+    local udp_socket = iomodules.UdpSocket.new()
+    local inbound_port = module:property("Inbound Port")
+    udp_socket:bind_async(inbound_port)

 Shared table
 ============